-The External Interrupts are triggered by the INT0 pin or any of the PCINT11:0 pins.
-Observe that, if enabled, the interrupts will trigger even if the INT0 or PCINT11:0 pins are configured as outputs.
+External Interrupts are triggered by the INT0 pin or any of the PCINT[11:0] pins.
+Observe that, if enabled, the interrupts will trigger even if the INT0 or PCINT[11:0] pins are configured as outputs.
 This feature provides a way of generating a software interrupt.
-Pin change 0 interrupts PCI0 will trigger if any enabled PCINT7:0 pin toggles.
-Pin change 1 interrupts PCI1 will trigger if any enabled PCINT11:8 pin toggles.
+Pin change 0 interrupts PCI0 will trigger if any enabled PCINT[7:0] pin toggles.
+Pin change 1 interrupts PCI1 will trigger if any enabled PCINT[11:8] pin toggles.
 The PCMSK0 and PCMSK1 Registers control which pins contribute to the pin change interrupts.
-Pin change interrupts on PCINT11:0 are detected asynchronously.
-This implies that these interrupts can be used for waking the part also from sleep modes other than Idle mode.
+Pin change interrupts on PCINT[11:0] are detected asynchronously, which means that these interrupts can be used for waking the part also from sleep modes other than Idle mode.

-The INT0 interrupts can be triggered by a falling or rising edge or a low level.
-This is set up as indicated in the specification for the MCU Control Register - MCUCR.
-When the INT0 interrupt is enabled and is configured as level triggered, the interrupt will trigger as long as the pin is held low.
+The INT0 interrupt can be triggered by a falling or rising edge or a low level.
+This is set up as shown in "MCUCR - MCU Control Register" on page 50.
+When the INT0 interrupt is enabled and configured as level triggered, the interrupt will trigger as long as the pin is held low.
 Note that recognition of falling or rising edge interrupts on INT0 requires the presence of an I/O clock, as described in "Clock Sources" on page 25.